 Depending on the type of card, you can then redeem the bonus for a specified reward, such as cash back, or you may have a variety of options for redeeming the bonus – such as cash back, travel, merchandise or gift cards.

 Not all bonuses are created equal.
 Some are more valuable than others, and some are more flexible and easier to redeem than others.
-In some cases, for example, your rewards might be more lucrative if you redeem for travel, rather than gift cards or merchandise, as in the case of Barclays Arrival Premier World Elite Mastercard.
+In some cases, for example, your rewards might be more lucrative if you redeem for travel, rather than gift cards or merchandise.
 Also, not every new cardholder will qualify for a bonus, so, before you apply, you should read the card's fine print.

 Sign-up bonus vs. no sign-up bonus